sedostheatre/sedos.co.uk/input/events/simprov-at-the-bridewell.md

 **Simprov is the Sedos group that lets members and non-members explore their spontaneous side.**

-The improv team are returning to the Bread and Roses, Clapham, later this month.
-This is the first time they’ve done a full-length show outside of the Bridewell and it promises to be a special performance that’s sure to get you laughing in the aisles.
+The improv team have a number of gigs coming up across London which are sure to get you laughing in the aisles.
 Click on the link for more information.

 **Sunday 8 September** | 3-5.30pm\
 Barons Court Theatre at The Curtains Up Pub\